Active Service Bundle

 Developer Mode

-Allows an application developer to quickly see results of local instrumentation using a local developer satellite, without needing to deploy to production.
+A feature that uses a local developer satellite so that an application developer can quickly see results of local instrumentation without needing to deploy to production.

 More...